Boundary value problems and Hardy spaces for elliptic systems with block structure: Operator-adapted spaces

 \begin{proof} Let $f \in \IH_T^p$ and $f = \sum_{i=0}^\infty \lambda_i m_i$ be an $\L^2$-convergent molecular representation as in Theorem~\ref{thm: Molecular decomposition adapted Hardy}.
 Then $\IQ_{\psi, T}f = \sum_{i=0}^\infty \lambda_i \IQ_{\psi, T} m_i$ in $\L^\infty(0,\infty; \L^2)$ and by sublinearity of the maximal function we find

-Consequently, it suffices to treat the case that $f=m$ is an $(\IH_T^p, \eps, M)$-molecule (associated with a cube $Q$ of sidelength $\ell$).
+Consequently, it suffices to treat the case that $f=m$ is an $(\IH_T^p, \eps, M)$-molecule (associated with a cube $Q$ of sidelength $\ell$) and derive a uniform bound.
 We only write out the argument in the bisectorial case.
 As usual, the proof is identical in the sectorial case upon changing the scaling.

 \emph{Step 1: Local bound for $\NT$}.
 By composition, the family $(\psi(tT))_{t>0}$ satisfies $\L^2$ off-diagonal estimates of arbitrarily large order.
 Therefore, Lemma~\ref{lem: Whitney everage controlled by HL-Max} yields $\NT(\IQ_{\psi,T}m) \leq C (\Max(|m|^2))^{1/2}$ a.e.\ on $\R^n$ and by means of Kolmogorov's lemma and Remark~\ref{rem: molecule global bound} we get